sjaehn/BWidgets/BUtilities/README.md

 A Property is a data pair and consists of a constant @a ID and the assigned
 @a data.
 It can only be set upon construction.
 No change, no assignment.

-### Shape \<T, res\>

-A Shape is a container of transferred nodes to interpolate any point between the nodes and thus to create a 2D graph.

 ### URID